LT-Intro-To-AI-SY2425/a2-movie-chatbot-aloezaP4/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+For me, getting the hang of syntax was tough since python is new to me and I have been used to Java and I also take a class this year which uses Java so it is weird switching it over.

 2. Explain how you could use the match function for extracting information from a movie database.

+The match function can be used for extracting information from a movie database by searching through the database based on what the user decides to ask for.
+The things they can ask for include: years, actors, genre, producer, etc.